Please select a second date to complete the range.

 12 hoursStart time

 Tour departs at 8am.

 If you opt for transfers, pick-up from your hotel or guesthouse at 7:30am.

 Without pick-up: Make your way to BSI Bus Terminal, Vatnsmyrarvegur 10, 101 Reykjavik

 With pick-up: Good news!
-You can get picked up from selected hotels in Reykjavik, just give us the details at the time of booking.
-Don’t worry if you have not booked your hotel yet, you pass them onto the operator when you are ready.
+You can get picked up from selected hotels, just give us the details at the time of booking.
+Don’t worry if you have not booked your hotel yet, our customer service executives will get in touch and confirm the details.

 Same as start point

 You will be taken on a guided bus tour of the Snæfellsnes National Park of Iceland.